-Please note that this article may contain affiliate links, read disclosures here.
+Please note that this article contains affiliate links, read disclosures here.

-It would drive me bonkers if there was no organization within my finances, because I am essentially the Chief Financial Officer (CFO) of my household.
+It would drive me bonkers if there was no organization within my finances because I am essentially the Chief Financial Officer (CFO) of my household.
 I need to know the big picture and the day-to-day numbers in order to successfully manage my money.

-Within this article, I have highlighted the tools I use most frequently, and essentially providing information on why they have become mainstays.
+Within this article, I have highlighted the financial tools I use most frequently, and essentially providing information on why they have become mainstays.

 Oftentimes, I won’t use a certain tool for its full function.
 For example, with budgeting, I have an alternate method and process that works for me.
 Alternatively, I have tools for redundant purposes, which you may find relatable!
-Let’s get started.

 Mint by Intuit

 It is my go-to in terms of reviewing my balances at a glance.
-I only use Mint for the overview portion to get a full-picture of all my accounts related to checking, savings, and investments.
-It does have a multitude of other uses.
-It would be a great option if you would like to manage your income and expenses, track and pay bills, along with being able to review your full financial picture.
+I only use Mint for the overview portion to get a full picture of all my accounts related to checking, savings, and investments.
+From my experience, I have been able to add all my accounts to the platform with ease.

 Summary of why I use Mint: checking, savings, investments overview of balances

 I do not use it to track anything in my cash equivalent accounts, such as checking and regular savings.
 I check it a few times a week, and the redundancy here is that it gives me the same balance information as Mint does at the investments level (but that’s to be expected).

-Though I only use the free service to track my investments, Personal Capital does have a budgeting function that I have yet to use.
-If you are seeking an alternative budgeting tool, this one might fit the bill.
+Though I only use the free service to track my investments, Personal Capital does have a budgeting function that they released recently.

 Personally, I like Personal Capital as another view for my investments because it has an analytical interface, and let’s face it, it’s quite appealing.

-The view below is for the Retirement Planner.
 The tool recently rolled out in the app and you can believe I used it to measure my retirement viability.
 It worked wonderfully for me, feel free to try it yourself – Retirement Planner.

 Summary of why I use Personal Capital: investments overview and analytics

 Also, I use SigFig mainly through the widget that you can add to your cell phone.
 When I swipe right, it provides me with my full portfolio balance and the daily change for the DOW, S&P, and NAS, as well as the daily movers.
 I normally check throughout the day for information as to if the market is up or down for the day.